bright/new-www/content/jobs/senior-ios-developer.md

 We are looking for an **experienced iOS Developer** to join one of our projects for a client.
 We are working on developing a service management application — a comprehensive calendar with booking options, service predefinition, payment integration, and employee management.

+**This role requires strong technical as well as communication skills.** The person in this position will collaborate with an international team and maintain close contact with the business.
+One of the main tasks will be to work on the integration of two separate teams, each working on different parts of applications.

 ## what you will do 👩🏻‍💻🧑🏻‍💻

 * enhance an existing iOS application